Glossary

 DeleteOnTermination Attribute

 The DeleteOnTermination attribute is a setting in AWS that determines whether an attached EBS volume is automatically deleted when the associated EC2 instance is terminated.
+By default, this attribute is set to true for the root volume, meaning the volume is deleted when the instance is stopped.
+However, users can modify this setting to retain the volume after instance termination, which is useful for preserving data or reusing the volume in another instance.

 Disaster Recovery

 Disaster recovery (DR) refers to the strategies and processes used to restore IT infrastructure and data after a catastrophic event, such as a natural disaster, cyberattack, or system failure.
+In cloud computing, disaster recovery often involves replicating data across multiple geographic locations, using automated failover mechanisms, and maintaining backups to ensure business continuity.
+AWS offers various DR solutions, including cross-region replication and backup services, to help organizations minimize downtime and data loss.

 Distributed Databases